Awale-Abdi/Time-Series-Forecasting-Excel/README.md

 The solution applies Microsoft Excel, statistical modeling, and quantitative forecasting techniques to transform historical sales data into actionable demand forecasts that support operational planning, staffing, inventory management, and financial decision-making.
 To complement the analysis, I also authored a comprehensive Time Series Forecasting Playbook documenting the complete modeling workflow, creating a reusable reference for building, evaluating, and validating Excel-based forecasting models.

-## 🎯 Objective

-To demonstrate the ability to design, evaluate, and validate a **time series forecasting solution** capable of predicting future business demand using historical structured datasets.

-The project simulates the work of a business analyst responsible for forecasting future sales, evaluating model performance, and supporting operational planning through quantitative analysis.

 ## 💼 Analytical Goals

 This project focuses on applying time series forecasting and statistical modeling techniques to determine whether historical sales patterns can be leveraged to produce accurate business forecasts.